sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 		console.log('hello');
 	}

+	// call the functions
+	sayHi();
+	sayHello();

-The main difference between the 2 is when they can be invoked.
-The first example can only be invoked *after* it is declared:
+The main difference between the 2 is when they can be called.
+The first example can only be called *after* it is declared:

 	sayHi(); // this is an error, not declared yet